YanaSn0/AutoHotkey/README.md

 Hold right and scroll 1 time is auto scroll 100ms

-2nd scroll is 50ms 3rd is 25ms intervals
+2nd scroll is 50ms 3rd is 25ms 4th 15ms, enabling the

+fourth speed tier (approximately 66.67 scrolls per second)

 How to change the database file.